IBM/ngo-collaboration-using-blockchain/README.md

 mvn clean install
 ibmcloud cf push
 ```
 Login to `IBM Cloud`.
-On the `Dashboard`, verify that an app `ngo-collaboration-java-app` is running.
+On the `Dashboard`, verify that an app `ngo-collaboration-java-app` is running fine.

 # Troubleshooting